pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---TRS80.md

 ### Micro-Tech Grafyx mod

-    -lgrafyx3
+    -lgrafyx4_3
     -lgrafyx4

-grafyx3.lib and grafyx4.lib are respectively for the Model III and Model 4.
+grafyx4_3.lib and grafyx4.lib are 2 versions of the last hrg board respectively configured for the Model III and Model 4.
 Basing on the documentation, the Model III is expected to have a reduced display resolution of 512x192 pixels where the Model 4 got 640x240.